-When the device is in standby mode, it is still possible to initiate a one-shot conversion of both channels by writing to the oneshot register (Address 0x0F), after which the device will return to standby.
+When the device is in standby mode, it is still possible to initiate a one-shot conversion of both channels by writing to the one-shot register (Address 0x0F), after which the device will return to standby.
 It does not matter what is written to the one-shot register, all data written to it is ignored.
 It is also possible to write new values to the limit register while in standby mode.
-If the values stored in the temperature value
+ALERT and THERM are not available in standby mode and, therefore, should not be used because the state of these pins is unreliable.